Tell me, what is it you plan to do with your one wild and precious life? ~ Mary Oliver

 a university lecturer, professor or teacher working in the fields of Education, Social Sciences and/or Arts and Humanities; a teacher interested in cultivating students’ holistic development in the classroom;

-a university lecturer, professor or teacher (interested in) navigating the classroom as a space for proofing social and personal change.
+a university lecturer, professor or teacher interested in navigating the classroom as a space for personal and social change.